-Likely to Improve status of SEOs Potential Conflict with status of SEOs- likely to be mitigated Probable Conflict with status of SEOs- unlikely to be mitigated No Likely interaction with status of SEOs It is intended to further develop the light rail network in the GDA through the implementation of the following pro Metro Swords - Metro link from St. Stephen's Green to Swords and serving Dublin Airport, operating in tunnel under Dublin City Centre, and providing a high frequency, high capacity service ects: C1 C2 C3 P1 HH1 B1 B2 B3 M1 M2 M3 W1 W2 W3 L1 CH1 CH2 S1 C1 HH1 B1 B2 B3 M1 M3 W1 W2 W3 L1 CH1 CH2 S1

-The development and use of light rail would improve the status of SEOs relating to sustainable mobility and associated interactions (SEOs C1 C2 C3 P1 HH1) as well as contributing towards the enhancement of cultural heritage and its context in urban areas and their surrounds (SEO CH2).
-The effects of constructing and operating Metro North (Metro Swords is a modified version of this) have been subject to EIA.
-The development of Metro Swords would potentially conflict with variious environmental components.
-Residual adverse effects identified by the EIS for Metro North include land take/impacts upon certain open spaces, temporary loss of habitat during construction, temporary disturbance to a range of common fauna species during construction and small areas of permanent habitat loss to accommodate above ground structures such as air vents and emergency accesses.

-The evaluation against SEOs provided for this provision reflects the evaluation for the selected alternative for the Draft Strategy which is provided under Section 7.4.

-Green Line Capacity Enhancement - capacity enhancements to the Luas Green Line between St. Stephen's C1 C2 C3 P1 C1 HH1 B1 B2 Green and Bride's Glen (in advance of Metro South) allowing longer and higher capacity trams to be brought B3 M1 M3 W1 into service on this line M1 M2 M3 W1 W2 W3 L1 CH1 W2 W3 L1 CH1 CH2 S1 CH2 S1

-Lengthening of platforms and new trams would improve the status of SEOs relating to sustainable mobility and associated interactions (SEOs C1 C2 C3 P1 HH1).
-The development of platforms would be required to comply with relevant mitigation measures.
-The evaluation against SEOs provided for this provision reflects the evaluation for the selected alternative for the Draft Strategy which is provided under Section 7.4.

-Metro South - Luas Green Line Capacity Upgrade from St. Stephen's Green to Bride's Glen, completing a full C1 C2 C3 P1 C1 HH1 B1 B2

-north-south high-capacity high-frequency cross-city rail corridor through the central spine of the Metropolitan HH1 B1 B2 B3 B3 M1 M3 W1

-Area M1 M2 M3 W1 W2 W3 L1 CH1

-W2 W3 L1 CH1 CH2 S1
+Likely to Improve status of SEOs Potential Conflict with status of SEOs- likely to be mitigated Probable Conflict with status of SEOs- unlikely to be mitigated No Likely interaction with status of SEOs It is intended to further develop the light rail network in the GDA through the implementation of the following pro jects: Metro Swords - Metro link from St. Stephen's Green to Swords and serving Dublin Airport, operating in tunnel under Dublin City Centre, and providing a high frequency, high capacity service C1 C2 C3 P1 HH1 B1 B2 B3 M1 M2 M3 W1 W2 W3 L1 CH1 CH2 S1 C1 HH1 B1 B2 B3 M1 M3 W1 W2 W3 L1 CH1 CH2 S1 Commentary on certain interactions: l 1 The development and use of light rail would improve the status of SEOs relating to sustainable mobility and as enhancement of cultural heritage and its context in urban areas and their surrounds (SEO CH2).
+The effects of chave been subject to EIA.
+The development of Metro Swords would potentially conflict with variious environments land take/impacts upon certain open spaces, temporary loss of habitat during construction, temporary disturbate permanent habitat loss to accommodate above ground structures such as air vents and emergency accesses.
+The evaluation against SEOs provided for this provision reflects the evaluation for the selected alternative for the selected alternative for the selected and Bride's Glen (in advance of Metro South) allowing longer and higher capacity trams to be brought into service on this line constructing and oper al components.
+Residu ance to a range of co ating Metro North (M val adverse effects ide nmmon fauna species etro Swords is a modi entified by the EIS for a during construction ified version of this) Metro North include Commentary on certain interactions: ı Lengthening of platforms and new trams would improve the status of SEOs relating to sustainable mobility and as be required to comply with relevant mitigation measures.
+The evaluation against SEOs provided for this provision under Section 7.4.
+Metro South - Luas Green Line Capacity Upgrade from St. Stephen's Green to Bride's Glen, completing a full north-south high-capacity high-frequency cross-city rail corridor through the central spine of the Metropolitan Area C1 C2 C3 P1 HH1 B1 B2 B3 M1 M2 M3 W1 W2 W3 L1 CH1 CH2 S1 C1 HH1 B1 B2 B3 M1 M3 W1 W2 W3 L1 CH1 CH2 S1

-CH2 S1

 This provision would improve the status of SEOs relating to sustainable mobility and associated interactions (SEOs C1 C2 C3 P1 HH1).
 The replacement of tracks would be required to comply relevant mitigation measures.
 The undergrounding associated with the extension of Metro Swords southwards would potentially conflict with a variety of environmental components including ecology (B1 B2 B3), human health - including noise and vibration - (HH1), soil (S1), water (W1 W2 W3), material assets (M1 M3) and cultural heritage (CH1 CH2).
 Potentially adverse impacts would be dependent on the locations and the nature of the developments however mitigation would be achieved by compliance with the measures which have been integrated into the Strategy.
-The evaluation against SEOs provided for this provision reflects the evaluation for the selected alternative for the Draft Strategy which is provided under Section 7.4.
+The evaluation against SEOs provided for this provision reflects the evaluation for the selected alternative for the Strategy which is provided under Section 7.4.